 Front Wheel Motor

 A bike with a front wheel motor is usually coupled with a crank sensor so that when the cranks are turned the motor is engaged.
 When the battery is in the rear the weight distribution is even and the handling is improved.
 There is no gearing linked to the motor with this arrangement so there is no benefit of using the gearing through the motor to increase the range however, the advantage of this arrangement is that the chain is preserved.
-The Raleigh Array Low Step (right) is a great example of the front wheel design and has a great 7 speed nexus hub gear.
+The Cyclotricity below is an example of the front wheel design.
 The front motor wheel can be quickly released to fix punctures etc. This configuration has the advantage that it can be turned into an ordinary bike.

 Rear drive electric bikes have the motor in the rear hub which also accommodates the gearing.
 This allows both the rider and the motor to drive the rear wheel which again preserves the chain from excessive stretch.
 If the battery is located in the rear then all the weight would be towards the rear which can affect handling and fixing rear wheel punctures can be onerous if there are not suitable connectors that allow the wheel to be released.
-The Forme Cromford 2 ELS (right) is a good example of rear drive and accommodates rear wheel removal to fix punctures brilliantly.
+The Raleigh Array below) is a good example of rear drive and accommodates rear wheel removal to fix punctures brilliantly.
 With all the weight in the back the bike does have the advantage of greater traction in poor conditions.
-This bike is a low step through so the battery cannot be located on the frame where it would distribute the weight.
+This bike is a low step through frame and has the advantage of being turned into an ordinary bike.